stonerrb/BookFinder-Assignment/README.md

 For additional assistance, you can refer to [ChatGPT Help](https://chatgpt.com/share/675efbe5-aca8-8001-9417-94339865b67a).
 Claude was also used extensively in the development process.

+You can explore the live project and the code at [BookFinder on CodeSandbox](https://codesandbox.io/p/github/stonerrb/BookFinder-Assignment/main?import=true).

 ---

 ## Features